-However, not only is a MacBook a status symbol, it’s also a great system.
-MacBook has an easy to use interface and better virus security and build quality than its main competitor, Windows.
+However, not only is a MacBook a status symbol, but it’s also a great system.
+MacBook has an easy-to-use interface and better virus security and builds quality than its main competitor, Windows.

 You also can’t compare its applications to those of Windows.
 Mac definitely has the upper hand when it comes to its calendar, Apple Mail, and contacts manager.

 Its web browser, Safari, isn’t comparable to Windows Internet Explorer either.
 In fact, the languidness of Internet Explorer has become a running internet joke, showcased in memes

 These applications sync and function with iPhones seamlessly.
 On the other hand, Windows lacks a desirable smartphone.
 This virtual experience alone makes MacBook advantageous both personally and for professional teams.

 Macintosh computers also offer a full office suite.
 This includes such vital productivity tools as Word, Excel, and PowerPoint.
 It also has iMovie where you can easily make home movies like a pro.

 With all these great features, why would you need to install Windows 10?